Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 ### 9. Reward (Seizing The Sword)
 Episodes: 31, 32, 33, 34

+Max is no longer fighting for fame and instead after watch the suffering that Spike and Airiona went through wants to win in order to change the world one in which Cybervators and Citizens have equal opportunity.
+This will reverse the artifical oppresion created by pass generations

 Max makes it to the final round of the championship equiped with his new tech.
 Max is aproached by Spike to use his tech that he created Max kindly aggrees to distribute it.
 He promises to start a new company called Cytek upon winng the championships